AnduroProject/alys/docs/src/merged-mining.md

 If no valid PoW mined blocks are generated for a pre-defined timeout period, the rollup/sidechain considers this a consensus failure and block production is halted - until a mined block is found.

-More details can be found in the paper [Optimistically Sequenced Merged Mining](https://gobob.xyz/optimine).

 ## Preliminaries

 **Actors**